Lindisfarne: Community and demographics

+In response to the perceived lack of affordable housing on the isle of Lindisfarne, in 1996 a group of islanders established a charitable foundation known as the Holy Island of Lindisfarne Community Development Trust.

+They built a visitor centre on the island using the profits from sales.
+In addition, 11 community houses were built and are rented out to community members who want to continue to live on the island.
+The trust is also responsible for management of the inner harbour.
+The Holy Island Partnership was formed in 2009 by members of the community as well as organisations and groups operating on the island.

 Additional points of interest

 Church of St Mary the Virgin

 The current parish church stands on the site of the wooden church built by St Aidan in AD 635.
 When the site was rebuilt by the Normans, the site of the original abbey church was redeveloped in stone as the parish church.
 It is the oldest building on the island that has been maintained in some fashion, and which has a roof on it.
 Remains of the Anglo-Saxon church exist as the chancel wall and arch.
 A Norman apse (subsequently replaced in the 13th century) led eastwards from the chancel.
 The nave was extended in the 12th century with a northern arcade, and in the following century with a southern arcade.

 After the Reformation the church slipped into disrepair until the restoration of 1860.
 The church is built of coloured sandstone which has had the Victorian plaster removed from it.
 The north aisle is known as the "fishermen's aisle" and houses the altar of St. Peter.
 The south aisle used to hold the altar of St. Margaret of Scotland, but now houses the organ.

-The church is a Grade I listed building number 1042304, listed as part of the whole priory.
+The church is a grade I listed building number 1042304, listed as part of the whole priory.
 The church forms most of the earliest part of the site and is a scheduled ancient monument number 1011650.
 The Church of St Mary the Virgin has daily services of worship.